Locations:

 Mastitis is an inflammatory condition of the breast that often results from or leads to an infection.
 In non-lactational mastitis, inflammation is often caused by the compression or blockage of milk ducts and the swelling of surrounding breast tissue.
 This can happen for a few different reasons:

 • Periductal mastitis is the most common cause of non-lactational mastitis.
 It often occurs because areas of your breast underneath your areola become inflamed, causing a blockage of milk ducts or pus-filled abscesses to form.
-“Periductal mastitis is most common in people who smoke because smoking can cause changes in the cells of your ducts,” says Dr. Khatri.
-“When younger people come in with recurrent abscesses — meaning they continue to come back even after they resolve — they often have to see a surgeon to get a duct excised or removed.”
+“Periductal mastitis is most common when you smoke because smoking can cause changes in the cells of your ducts,” says Dr. Khatri.
+“When younger patients come in with recurrent abscesses — meaning they continue to come back even after they resolve — they often have to see a surgeon to get a duct excised or removed.”

 • Ductal ectasia is a noncancerous breast condition that can cause inflammation and thickening of your milk ducts.
 It can be associated with nipple discharge.
 This is most common in women who are approaching menopause.